elcriz/ovas-parser/README.md

 # OVAS Import file parse checker

 Scans an OVAS XML file for errors.
-This script might be helpful when running OVAS import batches.
+This script is by no means perfect, but it might be helpful when running OVAS import batches.

 The validation api can be found in `./validation.js`.